Patients & Family

 It is your legitimate concern to ask more precisely:

 - At best, what life extension can I gain from therapy - more like three years, three months, or three weeks?

 - What are the risks of the therapy?
 Can these risks be life-threatening?

 - What side effects should I expect?

 - Will my daily life be greatly affected?

 - What interactions can occur between therapies, e.g. between chemotherapy and radiotherapy?

-It is even more important to us that you specify in a health care proxy who should represent your interests if you are unable to do so yourself.
-You should talk to this person in detail about your wishes regarding end-of-life therapy.
-The more precisely the trusted person knows your wishes, likes and dislikes, the easier it is to implement the living will.
+Even more important, is that you specify in a power of attorney who should represent your interests if you are not able to do so yourself.
+You should have a detailed discussion with this trusted person about your wishes regarding end-of-life treatment.
+The more accurately this person knows your wishes, preferences, and dislikes, the easier it is to implement the living will.

-We would like to encourage you - regardless of age and illness - to talk openly about these topics in your family, or at least with the person you trust.
-This is not always easy.
+We would like to encourage you - regardless of age and illness - to speak openly with your family, or at least with your trusted person, about these issues.
+It is not always easy.
 But the more consciously we deal with our dying, the more intensively we can live!

-Since 2013, the Patients' Rights Act has stipulated that you are allowed to inspect your patient file.
-It is helpful if you have a copy of every doctor's letter or report of findings.
-We can "translate" these for you into understandable language and discuss the advantages and disadvantages of therapies with you.
-This also applies to the medicines we prescribe with their often unsettling and anxiety-provoking package inserts.
-We can also check the seriousness of information you have obtained from the internet and go through it together.
-With regard to treatment options, the effects on your quality of life are particularly important to us.
+Since 2013, the Patient Rights Act stipulates that you are entitled to access your medical records.
+It is helpful if you have a copy of every doctor's letter or test report.
+We can "translate" these into understandable language and discuss advantages and disadvantages of therapies with you.
+This also applies to the medications we prescribe, with their often confusing and anxiety-provoking package inserts.
+We can also check information you have obtained from the internet for credibility and go through it together.
+With regard to treatment options, we place particular importance on your quality of life.